 Coco Capitán was born in Seville (Spain) in 1992.
 Based in London, she completed her MA Master of Fine Arts with honors in the field of Photography at the Royal College of Art, London, in 2016.
 Her art practice straddles the fine art and commercial art worlds, and includes photography, painting, and prose.
 She has produced editorial and commercial collaborations with Gucci, Paco Rabanne, Maison Margiela and her work has appeared in magazines including the New York Times Magazine, Dazed, M Le Monde, Document Journal, and Vogue.
 She has been a guest speaker for Cambridge University Photographic Society (2016), a member of the Jury for Hyères Fashion & Photography Festival (2016), and was awarded the Photographers Gallery FF+WE Prize (2015).

-Most recently Capitán was the subject of a solo museum show entitled ‘Is It Tomorrow Yet?’ at the Daelim Museum in Seoul, South Korea 2018.
-She is currently in a solo exhibition alongside Ren Hang at La Maison européenne de la photographie (Paris, 2019).
+Most recently Capitán was the subject of a solo museum show entitled ‘Is It Tomorrow Yet?’ at the Daelim Museum in Seoul, South Korea 2018 and participated in a group exhibition alongside Ren Hang at La Maison européenne de la photographie (Paris, 2019).